Role of innate signals in inducing protective T cell immunity

 Continuing our endeavor to resolve the role of dendritic cells (DC) in virus infections, this project investigates the relative contributions of different DC subtypes to killer T cell priming and examines the molecular pathways involved (direct versus cross-presentation).
 Utilising in vivo models that remove the capacity of cells to directly present viral antigen, Sammy’s group found that robust virus-specific killer T cell responses depend on cross-presentation.
 They are currently delineating the underlying mechanisms.

-Dr Sammy Bedoui has a medical degree from the Hannover Medical School in Germany and heads a laboratory in the Department of Microbiology and Immunology.
-Sammy’s research examines how dendritic cells and T cells interact during infections, with a particular interest in deciphering how specific innate signals shape these interactions.
+Professor Sammy Bedoui heads a laboratory in the Department of Microbiology and Immunology and is a lead for the Discovery Science Cross-Cutting Discipline at the Doherty Institute.
+Sammy has a medical degree from the Hannover Medical School in Germany.
+His research examines how dendritic cells and T cells interact during infections, with a particular interest in deciphering how specific innate signals shape these interactions.
 Sammy teaches Immunology to undergraduate students and leads an international PhD student exchange program with the University of Bonn in Germany.
 Sammy has previously held positions at the Walter and Eliza Hall Institute in Melbourne, the National Institute of Neuroscience in Tokyo and the Hannover Medical School.